VirgilSecurity/virgil-crypto-c/docs/implementor.md

     implementations.
 The name attribute is required.

 is_default:
+    Defines whether implementor is default in the library.
 The is_default attribute is optional.
 Its default value is "0".
 It can take one of the following values:

 Value: Meaning:
 0: Implementor is not default, so it's name will be prefixed to types and functions.